apache/incubator-devlake-website/versioned_docs/version-v0.15/UserManuals/ConfigUI/GitHub.md

 - `read:user`
 - `read:org`

+However, if you want to collect data from private repositories, the following permissions are required:

+- `repo`
+- `read:user`
+- `read:org`

+The difference is that you have to give full permission for `repos`, not just `repo:status` and `repo_deployment`.

 The data collection speed is restricted by the **rate limit of [5,000 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) per hour per token** (15,000 requests/hour if you pay for GitHub enterprise).
 You can accelerate data collection by configuring _multiple_ personal access tokens.
 Please note that multiple tokens should be created by different GitHub accounts.
 Tokens belonging to the same GitHub account share the rate limit.

 ###### Fine-grained personal access tokens